 Supplements to support weight loss

-Slimming pills rarely work, and those that do often act like stimulants, speeding up your metabolism and giving you short-term weight loss – and potential long-term problems.
+Slimming pills rarely work, and those that do often act like stimulants, speeding up your Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… and giving you short-term weight loss – and potential long-term problems.
 But there are three nutritional supplements that I’ve found to be extremely effective and therefore recommend to support weight loss.
-They are hydroxycitric acid (HCA for short), 5-hydroxytryptophan (5-HTP) and the mineral chromium.
+They are hydroxycitric acid (HCA for short), 5-hydroxytryptophan (5-HTP) and the mineral What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or….

 HCA curbs your appetite HCA is extracted from the dried rind of the tamarind fruit (Garcinia cambogia), which you may know from Indian and other Eastern cuisine.
 HCA is not a vitamin, but it will help you lose weight.
 Originally developed by the pharmaceutical giant Hoffman-LaRoche, it has been proved to slow down the production of fat and reduce appetite.
 It has been extensively tested and found to have no toxicity or safety concerns.